Ryan (TV series): Synopsis

-The title character was a dashing private investigator played by Rod Mullinar.
-(A few years prior Mullinar had briefly taken the lead role in the similar Crawfords series Hunter (1967) in its closing episodes after the original lead actor Tony Ward left the show.)
-Ryan's assistant Julie King was played by New Zealand-born actor Pamela Stephenson, soon to leave for England and a successful television career.
-Other regular characters were Tony Angelini (Luigi Villani), a taxi driver and Ryan's regular informant, while Detective Cullen (Colin McEwan) was Ryan's main liaison with the police force.
+The series title relates to the character of Michael Ryan, a dashing private investigator played by Rod Mullinar.
+A few years prior Mullinar had briefly taken the lead role in similar Crawford's series Hunter (1967) in its closing episodes after the original lead actor Tony Ward left the show.

+Ryan's secretary Julie King was played by New Zealand-born actor Pamela Stephenson, soon to leave for England and a successful television career.
+Some storylines were built around the character of Julie.
+Tony Angelini (Luigi Villani), a taxi driver and Ryan's regular informant and assistant was the third key player in every episode while Detective Cullen (Colin McEwan) was Ryan's main liaison with the police force.
+When McEwan appeared in an episode, he would be credited as one of the four main cast members.

 Production

 Ryan was shot entirely on film and in colour with an eye to potential international sales.
+Hector Crawford told the Sydney Morning Herald that the show was 'probably the most significant breakthrough for us, and for the Australian television industry, since we first produced Homicide eight years ago.'
 An initial sale of 39 episodes to the Seven Network recouped only 55% of the series' relatively high production costs.
 An international sale was therefore crucial to the show's continued feasibility.

 Australian television was still in the process of transitioning to colour broadcasting in 1973, while key international markets were already in colour and would more readily purchase a colour series.
 Though many Australian series shot their interior scenes on videotape in the studio using a multiple-camera setup with only outdoor scenes shot on film, many television studios were not yet equipped with colour equipment.
 This meant Ryan had to be shot entirely on film.
 In another concession to international marketability Mullinar was instructed to play the role using a Mid-Atlantic American accent.

+One of Crawfords' directors, David Lee, designed a gun, in collaboration with Melbourne CIB ballistics, specifically for Mullinar to use in the show: 'a Colt with a 4-inch barrel.'